 The gardens were designed to unify the peace that these two countries have.
-More than 100,000 people visit each year and experience the beauty and peace that are in this area.
+More than 200,000 people visit each year.
+It’s truly a magical experience as you stroll the gardens.

 Several garden areas are featured throughout the park.
 The area that hit the pit of my gut the most was the 9/11 Memorial.
 In this area of the International Peace Gardens, you will find beams from one of the two World Trade Center towers that collapsed on September 11, 2001.
-I found myself reminiscing back to the day I visited as a teenager in the 1970’s.
+I found myself reminiscing back to the day I visited the World Trade Center as a teenager, in the 1970’s.

 A Canadian family with small children was strolling through the area at the same time that I was.
 One of their children asked, “How can someone be so mean?”
 I felt a gulp in my throat.
-The Mother responded with, “It was a horrible day in the United States and it’s a day that I will never forget.
+The Mother responded, “It was a horrible day in the United States, and it’s a day that I will never forget.
 There are people out there that have no respect for others.”
-In all honesty, I’m not sure I would have responded as well as she did.
+I may not have responded as well as she did.

 Latest posts by SaraB (see all)